commonhaus/foundation/templates/panda/README.md

 Policy Panda is a tool that evaluates GitHub organizations and repositories against Commonhaus Foundation policies and best practices.
 It generates reports about policy compliance, organization settings, and asset inventories.

+Policy Panda is an essential part of the Commonhaus Foundation project onboarding process.
+By running this tool early in the onboarding journey, projects can identify and address any missing required files or governance practices before officially joining the foundation.

 ## Prerequisites

 - [JBang](https://www.jbang.dev/) installed